gmelsby/boat-api/documentation.md

 ### Response Examples
 ### Success
-The URL indicated by "cursor" is how the next page of results is accessed. \
+The URL indicated by "next" is how the next page of results is accessed. \
+If "next" is not present, there are no more results. \
 "count" indicates the total number of boats the user owns.
 ```
 Status: 200 OK